-Reasons for Procedure TOP
+Reasons for Procedure

-Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review potential problems such as:
+Problems are rare, but all procedures have some risk.
+The doctor will go over some problems that could happen, such as:

-What to Expect TOP
+What to Expect

 Prior to Procedure

-Description of Procedure TOP
+Description of Procedure

 The doctor will decide which type of dilator to use when the stricture is found.
 There are many types of tube shaped devices.
 The doctor may choose a plastic or a balloon dilator.
 This will depend on how narrow the area is.

-For the plastic type, a scope is used to place a guide wire into the esophagus.
+For the plastic dilator, a scope is used to place a guide wire into the esophagus.
 This will allow the doctor to place the dilator in the correct spot.
 The scope will be taken out.
 A tapered dilator will be placed through the mouth and throat to the site.
 The doctor may need to do this process many times using wider dilators.

 If the balloon type is used, it will also be inserted using a scope.
 The dilator is placed in the correct position.
 The balloon is inflated to the size needed to widen the stricture.

-Immediately After Procedure TOP
+Immediately After Procedure